jackyycchan/file-converter/README.md

 # Limitations
 - Memory-intensive
-- Splits on files not support
+- Not support splits on output files
+- Not support only run on single file
 - Mapping between DNA and bits is not dynamic